VA Online Horse Betting Guide 2023

 Your final action will be to place a wager, of course.
 However, it’s a good idea to keep things pretty basic when you’re just starting out.
 You can have plenty of excitement, thrills, and profit if you stick to the straight win, place, and show bets (or a combination of the three).
 For now, leave the exotic stuff to the other folks at the track.

-If you need to find information about races, there are plenty of internet resources.
-However, with a 24-hour network dedicated entirely to horse betting, it’s hard to imagine that you can beat the service at TVG.
-Make sure to stop by and see if it has any inklings about the races you want to bet.
+If you need to find information about races, there are plenty of online resources.
+However, with a 24-hour network dedicated entirely to horse betting, it’s hard to imagine that you can beat the service at FanDuel Racing.
+Make sure to stop by and see if it has any information about the races you want to bet.

 Yes.
 Betting on horse races, both live and online, is legal in Virginia.
-In addition, players can bet on historical horse races at several venues.
+In addition, players can bet on historical horse races at thousands of machines around the state.

-2019 marked the best year for taxable revenue in the history of the Virginia Racing Commission.
-The agency’s 2019 annual report revealed that Virginia bettors wagered more than $1.2 billion on racing and racing-type activities during the year.
+2022 marked the best year for taxable revenue in the history of the Virginia Racing Commission.
+The agency’s 2022 annual report revealed that Virginia bettors wagered nearly $4.2 billion on racing and racing-type activities during the year.
+The vast majority of this wagering was on historical horse racing, which accounted for just over $4 billion.
+The remaining amount of just over $154 million was on actual horse race betting.

 Historical horse racing is a gambling game that combines elements of both horse racing and slot machines into a single instant-win machine.
 These devices, which are placed in locations around Virginia, allow players to bet on horse races that took place far in the past.

-So far, Virginia has placed 2,150 HHR terminals.
-In 2019, these terminals accepted wagers in excess of $1 billion.
+So far, Virginia has placed over 2,600 HHR terminals.
+In 2022, these terminals accepted wagers in excess of $4 billion.

 Yes.
-There are four sites, including TVG, that will accept wagers on the Kentucky Derby in Virginia.
+There are four sites, including FanDuel Racing, that will accept wagers on the Kentucky Derby in Virginia.

 If you visit Colonial Downs or one of the off-track betting locations in Virginia, you will have the opportunity to spend a couple of bucks on a racing form.
 You should absolutely do this, as the racing form is one of the most valuable pieces of information that you can get.